open-telemetry/opentelemetry.io/content/en/blog/2024/scaling-opentelemetry-collectors.md

    This query calculates the average percentage of CPU time not spent in the "idle" state, across each CPU core, over the last 5 minutes.

-3. Play around with different metrics and start putting together your dashboards to gain insights into your system's performance.
+3. Explore other metrics and create dashboards to gain insights into your system's performance.

 This guide makes it easier for you to set up the OpenTelemetry Collector on several Linux machines with the help of Ansible and shows you how to see the